Cost-effective scalable quantum error mitigation for tiled Ans\"atze: Computational Details

-For measuring the electronic Hamiltonian, we employed a heuristic minimum clique cover algorithm to group the corresponding Pauli strings of the Hamiltonian based on qubit-wise commutativity (QWC) using the largest-first approach\cite{Verteletskyi2020-nn,Gokhale2020-lw}.
-Again, we used Hoeffding's inequality (see Eq.~(\ref{eq:hoeff})) to determine the number of shots that were required for each clique to estimate the energy with a desired accuracy and certainty.
+For measuring the electronic energy, we employed a heuristic minimum clique cover algorithm to group the Pauli strings of the qubit Hamiltonian based on qubit-wise commutativity (QWC) using the largest-first approach\cite{Verteletskyi2020-nn,Gokhale2020-lw}.
+Again, we used Hoeffding's inequality (see Eq.~\eqref{eq:hoeff}) to determine the number of shots that were required for each clique to estimate the energy with a desired accuracy and certainty.
 This necessitated an estimate of the error mitigation overhead that we obtained through the procedure described in Sec.~\ref{sec:overhead}.
-We repeated the energy calculations up to five times for each molecular system to get some crude insight into the underlying statistics.

 The approach of using Hoeffding's inequality is approximate, but it allows us to allocate more shots to cliques of Pauli strings that have large absolute weights.
 To briefly illustrate how the weights play in, consider an operator $\hat{O} = w_1 \hat{O}_1 +w_2 \hat{O}_2$ where $\hat{O}_1$ and $\hat{O}_2$ are Pauli strings that commute qubit-wise, and $w_1$ and $w_2$ are the corresponding weights.
-Assume that $\hat{O}_1$ and $\hat{O}_2$ are diagonal in the computational basis, and that we want to determine the expectation value of $\hat{O}$ for an arbitrary state --- for simplicity, without doing error mitigation.
+Assume that $\hat{O}_1$ and $\hat{O}_2$ are diagonal in the computational basis, and that we want to determine the expectation value of $\hat{O}$ for an arbitrary state - without error mitigation for simplicity.
 Each measurement result will yield one of the following values for $\hat{O}$: $w_1 + w_2$, $w_1 - w_2$, $-w_1 + w_2$, or $-w_1 - w_2$.
-The lower and upper bounds for the measurement results are $-(\left|w_1 \right| + \left|w_2 \right|)$ and $\left|w_1 \right| + \left|w_2 \right|$, respectively, so the denominator in the exponential in Eq. (\ref{eq:hoeff}) is $2K(\left|w_1 \right| + \left|w_2 \right|)$.
-In general, the denominator will be $2K\sum_j\left| w_j \right|$, where the sum is over all Pauli strings in the clique.
+The lower and upper bounds for the measurement results are $-(\left|w_1 \right| + \left|w_2 \right|)$ and $\left|w_1 \right| + \left|w_2 \right|$, respectively, so the denominator in the exponential in Eq.~\eqref{eq:hoeff} is $4K(\left|w_1 \right| + \left|w_2 \right|)^2$.
+In general, the denominator will be $4K(\sum_j\left| w_j \right|)^2$, where the sum is over all Pauli strings in the clique.
 The larger the sum, the more shots will be needed to estimate the expectation value with a fixed accuracy and certainty.

+The number of energy measurement shots used in all experiments are shown in Table~\ref{h_shots_tabel}.
+We repeated the experiments up to five times for each molecular system.
+The same number of shots was used in both quantum experiments and noisy simulations on the same molecule.
+Approximations of the shot noise uncertainties are shown in Table~\ref{shot_noise_tabel}.